indiwine/wsmc/README.md

 # WSMC - Wartime Social Media Crawler

-A Django based OSINT scraping tool.
+A Django based scraping tool.

-Can scrape data from a Fb, Vk and Ok social media platforms.
-As well as interact with certain Telegram bots.

 ## How to start
 ### For users